CHRONIC WOUND TREATMENT: AUREALIS MULTI-TARGET BACTERIAL GENE THERAPY (AUP-16)

 83% of the patients achieved complete healing.
 No healed ulcer recurred after 12 months follow-up.

-In June 2022, we successfully completed the Phase 1 study (NCT04281992 and EudraCT 2018-003415-22) in non-healing Diabetic Foot Ulcer patients with our lead product AUP-16.
+In June 2022, we successfully completed the Phase 1 study (NCT04281992 and EudraCT 2018-003415-22) in non-healing Diabetic Foot Ulcer (nhDFU) patients with our lead product AUP-16.
 The last patient last visit (LPLV) was on 20th March 2023.
-Results were presented during EWMA 2023 conference in Milan and will be published in 2024.
+Results were presented during European Wound Management Association (EWMA) 2023 conference in Milan and published on the Therapeutic Advances in Endocrinology and Metabolism peer-reviewed journal in November 2024.

 Aurealis Therapeutics technology platform works in real life: non-healing diabetic wounds heal.
 Clinical results: 83% of patients reached complete healing, no healed ulcer recurred after 12 months follow-up.